History isn't always pretty.

 Many other stories exist.
 As one Livingston gentleman put it while sipping a beer at the The Murray, "I heard some old gal just outside Big Timber freaked out when she saw the Crazies and the huge obstacle of crossing 'em, that she jumped out of her wagon, pulled out her hair, and went screaming into the mountains."
 That's an interesting one for sure.
 (Even more interesting is how I heard no tales of men freaking out like that.)

 There was one myth, though, about a guy named Samuel.
-He was part of the Lewis and Clark Expedition and evidently had wandered from the trail into the mountain range and was never seen again.
+He was part of the Lewis & Clark Expedition and evidently had wandered from the trail into the mountain range and was never seen again.
 What was found was his journal, full of frightening experiences of headless ghosts, demons in the night, and talking animals.

 And if you venture into the Clyde Park area, some folks over there tell the story about how all the "not-right-in-the-head Indians" (abnormal genes, presumably) were sent into the mountains to live as outcasts.

 One tale that I like is about a medicine woman.
-Indians always had medicine men and each tribe's medicine man was born into the position.
+Native Americans always had medicine men and each tribe's medicine man was born into the position.
 One day a woman rose at a tribe meeting and said "I am the medicine woman."
 This was unheard of and the tribe ridiculed her.
 Determined to prove her birthright, she went out into the wilderness of the mountains.
 She never returned and the tribe said, "Aye, that woman crazy.
 She go live in Crazy Mountains."

 What makes the most sense, however, is the healing spirit of the mountains.
 This belief became popular after Chief Plenty Coups of the Crow went on a four-day vision quest, fasting and cutting off the tip of his index finger.
 What his vision revealed to him was of the white man coming, domestic cattle replacing the bison, and himself childless and living into old age in a log cabin.
 All his visions came true, and the natives cherished these mountains because of it.